Anhui-tqhuang/Connect-DB-Demo/README.md

 export USERNAME=admin
 export PASSWORD=<your_password>
 ```
-6. You’ll also need to decode the CA certificate that your databases need for authentication.
+4. You’ll also need to decode the CA certificate that your databases need for authentication.
 To decode it, run the following command then make sure to copy the decoded certificate and save it to a file on your system
 ```
 ibmcloud cdb cacert 'Databases for PostgreSQL dev-yp-02-zw'
 ```
 ```
 export CAFILE=your_cafile_path
 ```
+### Test
-7. Run it, and it will show all tables in this db
+1. Run it, and it will show all tables in this db
 ```
 make run
 ```